tejaschigateri15/Elderhub_project/README.md

    ```bash
    npm run dev
    ```

-## Usage
-- Access the web application through your browser at `http://localhost:3000`.
-- Register elderly individuals and view available care centers.
-- Use the matching algorithm to find suitable care centers.
-- Facilitate communication between users and care centers.
-- Make donations to support care centers.
-- Use the hiring feature to offer care services.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes appropriate tests.